shzzd/rate-availability-calendar/README.md

 # Project Documentation

+This project implements an optimized **infinite scrolling calendar** using **React Query’s `useInfiniteQuery`** and **React Window** for virtualization.
+It efficiently fetches and displays room rate availability data while ensuring smooth scrolling behavior.

+---

+## 🚀 Features Implemented

+✅ **Infinite Scrolling**
+- Uses `useInfiniteQuery` with a `cursor` parameter to fetch paginated data dynamically.
+- Fetches new data as the user scrolls down.

+✅ **Optimized Scroll Behavior**
+- Uses `requestAnimationFrame` for smooth rendering.
+- Throttles scroll events using `lodash/throttle` to prevent excessive API calls.

+✅ **Virtualized Rendering**
+- Implements `react-window` to render only visible items, improving performance.

+✅ **Caching and Performance Improvements**
+- Caches API responses using React Query to prevent redundant requests.
+- Uses `staleTime` to reduce unnecessary re-fetching.

+---

+## 🔧 Installation and Setup

 ## Overview

 This project is part of the Grit System Technical Assessment for Front-End Engineers.
 The main objective is to enhance the calendar component by implementing infinite scrolling using a cursor query parameter in the `useRoomRateAvailabilityCalendar` query.
 Additionally, the candidate will optimize the horizontal scroll behavior of the calendar to ensure smooth and responsive navigation.